shadlia/corolair_tech_test/README.md

 Example if the document doesnt provide an answer :
 1- The agent start :
 ![Screenshot from 2024-11-09 17-05-49](https://github.com/user-attachments/assets/bb172533-81e4-43ce-85dd-6a9ee7d1784b)
-2- VOILA we get the answer :
+2- VOILA we got the alternative answer :
 ![Screenshot from 2024-11-09 17-16-38](https://github.com/user-attachments/assets/ad464867-e44d-4d46-95b2-3e64c6623f4a)

 ## Notes and Future Enhancements